sysgears/mochapack/docs/guides/code-coverage.md

 This allows us to get coverage reports of our codebase with the command `npm run cover`.

-*Note:* mocha-webpack in this sample is preconfigured via the `mocha-webpack.opts` file.
+*Note:* mochapack in this sample is preconfigured via the `mochapack.opts` file.

 As next we need to configure `nyc` within our package.json: